 Travers started the Cherries' 2020/21 Championship curtain-raiser against Blackburn Rovers and also lined up against Manchester City in the Carabao Cup.

-On the international front, Travers has represented the Republic of Ireland at under-15, under-16, under-18 and under-19 level.
+On the international front, Travers has represented the Republic of Ireland at under-15, under-16, under-18, under-19 and senior level.

-In March 2019, Travers was called up by Mick McCarthy to the full squad.
-He was an unused substitute in Euro 2020 qualifiers against Gibraltar and Georgia.
+In March 2019, he was called up by Mick McCarthy to the full squad and was an unused substitute in Euro 2020 qualifiers against Gibraltar and Georgia.

 A hand injury ruled him out of the Republic's Euro 2020 qualifiers against Denmark and Gibraltar in May 2019.